JuliaGaussianProcesses/BayesianLinearRegressors.jl/README.md

 ## Bugs, Issues, and PRs

 Please do report and bugs you find by raising an issue.
 Please also feel free to raise PRs, especially if for one of the above `Up For Grabs` items.
 Raise an issue to discuss the extension in detail before opening a PR if you prefer though.

+## Related Work

+[BayesianLinearRegression.jl](https://github.com/cscherrer/BayesianLinearRegression.jl) is closely related, but appears to be a WIP and hasn't been touched in around a year or so (as of 27-03-2019).